 Employees must have access to training materials, including a copy of OSHA’s Bloodborne Pathogens Standard and instructions on how to access the exposure control plan.
 The training must be offered by a qualified individual at an acceptable educational level and in an understandable language.
 The trainer must allow enough time for the trainees to participate in an interactive question-and-answer session.
-Nowadays most employers offer their staff online bloodborne pathogens training, and then follow up with the on-site elements.
+Nowadays most employers offer their staff bloodborne pathogens training, and then follow up with the on-site elements.

 Other Concerns: COVID 19